paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-007-cooperation.md

 Changes were made in phraseology.
 81st Congress, House Report No. 557.

 #### Prior Provisions
-A prior section 709 was renumbered [section 3709 of this title](./chapter-1-1-so-in-original-probably-should-be-37-another-chapter-1-is-set-out-in-subtitle-i-of-this-title-chapter-1-chapter-1-1-so-in-original-probably-should-be-37-another-chapter-1-is-set-out-in-subtitle-i-of-this-title-chapter-1.md#section-3709).
+A prior section 709 was renumbered [section 3709 of this title](./chapter-037-coast-guard-reserve.md#section-3709).

-A prior section 709a was renumbered [section 3710 of this title](./chapter-1-1-so-in-original-probably-should-be-37-another-chapter-1-is-set-out-in-subtitle-i-of-this-title-chapter-1-chapter-1-1-so-in-original-probably-should-be-37-another-chapter-1-is-set-out-in-subtitle-i-of-this-title-chapter-1.md#section-3710).
+A prior section 709a was renumbered [section 3710 of this title](./chapter-037-coast-guard-reserve.md#section-3710).

 #### Amendments
+2021—Pub.
+L. 116–283 substituted “individuals” for “persons” and “individual” for “person”.

 2018—Pub.
 L. 115–282 renumbered [section 148 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section148&num=0&edition=prelim) as this section.

 1984—Pub.
 L. 98–557 substituted reference to members for reference to officers and enlisted men.